luevano/pyssg/README.md

 pyssg -s src_dir -d dst_dir -i
 ```

-That creates the desired directories with the basic templates that can be edited as desired.
+That creates the desired directories with the basic templates that can be edited as desired (see variables available for Jinja below).
 Place your `*.md` files somewhere inside the source directory (`src_dir` in the command above), but outside of the `templates` directory.
 It accepts sub-directories.

-Strongly recommended to edit `rss.xml` template under `rss` directory, since it has a lot of placeholder values.
+Strongly recommended to edit the `rss.xml` template.

 Build the site with: